 Customers who wish to request an exemption to the consumption limit will be encouraged to make the request to PGW by phone, but will also be able to make the request by mail or in a District Office.
-In addition, the property will be referred and prioritized for possible LIURP treatment and related education if the customer reaches the 80% and 100% thresholds of the consumption limit.
-If LIURP is offered to the customer, it must be accepted fully28, or the customer will be removed from CRP.
-For homes that are inspected through the LIURP program, the homes will be analyzed for the following conditions:
+In addition, the property will be referred for possible LIURP treatment and related education if the property is eligible for LIURP.
+If LIURP is offered to the customer, it must be accepted fully, or the customer will be